beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 Table 2 shows the partitioning scheme for the controller.
 It does not include a `vg_gluster` volume group since the controller is not going to be a part of the GlusterFS volume.
-However,
+However, the scheme includes two new important volume groups: `nova-volumes` and `vg_images`.
+The `nova-volumes` volume group is used by OpenStack Nova to allocated volumes for VM instances.
+This volume group is managed by Nova; therefore, there is not need to create logical volumes manually.
+The `vg_images` volume group and its `lv_images` logical volume are dedicated for storing VM images by OpenStack Glance.
+The mount point for `lv_images` is `/var/lib/glance/images`, which is the default directory used by Glance to store image files.

 Table: Partitioning scheme for the controller